 Publishers simply don’t have exclusive access to retail anymore, which was one of their primary unique selling propositions to authors.
 Don’t let them make you think they do.
 Don’t let them tell you that they have privileged access.
-It may be true to a degree, but it’s not necessarily meaningful, especially not when it comes to new voices and entry level authors.
+It may be true to a degree, but it’s not necessarily meaningful, especially not when it comes to new voices and entry-level authors.
 In religious publishing, for example, Christian bookstores have become such a small slice of sales that it’s like Barnes and Noble in the general market already went out of business.
 That’s what happened with the closures of the two major Christian retail chains (Family Christian and Lifeway) and thousands of indies.
 In broad market publishing, there has actually been some growth in independent stores, but that growth has been attributed at least in part to indie stores establishing online retail capability, which is essentially direct to consumer and not dependent on the publisher-bookstore relationship.

-What this means is the value of a traditional publisher is diminished, and any smaller publisher, from the self-published author, a hybrid publisher, or to small or medium sized indies, can get access—because of new printing and distribution technologies—to retail on an even playing field.
+What this means is the value of a traditional publisher is diminished, and any smaller publisher, from the self-published author, a hybrid publisher, to small or medium-sized indies, can get access—because of new printing and distribution technologies—to retail on an even playing field.
 There’s growth with these businesses, too, but not at the big houses.
 You should really see what’s going on with genre fiction, where indie authors have become wildly successful and major publishers have lost a significant revenue stream.

 2. The world of traditional publishing is top-heavy.

-Traditional publishers are consolidating, buying up mid-sized publishers, and getting bigger, all fighting for the biggest author platforms in a world of scarcity, while entry level publishing is finding a world of abundance, variety, and dynamism.
+Traditional publishers are consolidating, buying up mid-sized publishers, and getting bigger, all fighting for the biggest author platforms in a world of scarcity, while entry-level publishing is finding a world of abundance, variety, and dynamism.